jonathansrinivasan/ViT_paper/README.md

 MSAs aggregate feature maps, but Convs do not.
 MSAs capture global relationships and patterns across all positions, meaning they aggregate information from all positions and combine it into a single feature map.
 Convs capture local patterns, meaning they aggregate patterns/variations with each region of the input image.

+*Question: What is the main advantage that MSAs provide over CNNs?*

+Disadvantage compared to CNNs: Less efficient and requires significantly more memory

 *Question: Would MSAs and Convs work together?*

-Advantage compared to CNNs: MSAs better capture local features and long-range dependencies
-Disadvantage compared to CNNs: Less efficient and requires significantly more memory

 ### AlterNet